henryha2019/capstone/README.md

 ## **7. How to Run Unit Tests**

 The project includes comprehensive unit tests for the data processing pipeline.
-Tests are located in the `model/tests/` directory and cover preprocessing, feature engineering, and model functionality.
+Tests are located in the `model/tests/` directory and `dashboard/src/tests/` and cover preprocessing, feature engineering, model functionality, and key dashboard scripts.

-### **Running Tests**
+### **Running Model Tests**

 From the root directory of the project: